Rakaia Gorge Bridge: Social and economic significance

 The bridge initially served the local farming communities, who were experiencing substantial growth in the tail end of the 19th century.
 The bridge across the Rakaia Gorge further boosted economic activity stimulated by the construction of the Rakaia to Methven branch railway, and assisted in the development of several main roads throughout the 1880s by the Mount Hutt Road Board.

 On top of serving farming interests, the bridge is also vital for those coming to Mount Hutt for recreation purposes.
 As early as 1880, people from across the South Island were coming to Mount Hutt, with the primary intent of scaling Mount Hutt and adjacent mountains.
 In 1969, plans for a Mount Hutt ski field began, and it became operational within a few years.
 In 1976 the Rakaia to Methven branch railway closed, hitting the economy hard, however the addition of the new ski field supported Methven and continues to be a strong pillar of its economy today.
-Today, the bridge is primarily used for tourism traffic, either those coming from Christchurch to Mount Hutt, or international tourists following the Inland Scenic Route.